khufuproject/khufu_opinion/README.txt

 Introduction
 ============

-RapidGiza_ is a set of paster templates for rapid Pyramid development.
+khufu_opinion_ is a set of paster templates for rapid Pyramid development.
 It makes several framework choices for the developer which are:

   * Pyramid_ for the underlying web framework